 Another spring flower this one you wouldn’t necessarily think would press well with its bobble ‘berry’ like structure but they do dry very quickly and preserve their deep blueish/ purple tones.

 If you are looking to press an abundance of flower heads then this is the flower for you.
-Lovely in size to fill a sheet of paper you can pick all the seperate flower heads off one stem and press them all individually.
+Lovely in size to fill a sheet of paper you can pick all the separate flower heads off one stem and press them all individually.

 I don’t know about you but brambles to me always conjure up memories of Brambly Hedge the seasonal children’s fictional stories written by Jill Barklem in 1980.
 The flowers which come before the blackberry fruit is extremely delicate but so easy and pretty to press as well as easy to find out in nature.

-Pressed Hydrangea Petals
+11. Pressed Hydrangea Petals